 Next, students use the included step-by-step direction sheet to create a quote poster to show off the fabulous writing they found.
 Students can use the highlighting feature to pick out key words to highlight.

 InstaQuote has many different designs of fonts and backgrounds, which means your students won’t get tired of using the app and the activity can be used throughout the year.
 Students can very easily change the appearance too.
 This whole project is very simple but the finished work really showcases great writing.

-The directions in the Mentor Text unwrAPPed packet also explain how to save and crop their work for sharing.
+The directions in the Mentor Text iPad Activity also explain how to save and crop their work for sharing.
 We upload ours to class blogs all year.
 If your class uses Instagram or Twitter, these would make for a great share on there too.

 2. Students can create a Pic Collage poster to show various examples of Author’s Craft spotted in their reading.